DanielJunghans/danieljunghans.github.io/_pages/resume.md

 <p style="float: right; margin:0;">05/21 - Present</p>
 </div>

 **Division of Supervision & Regulation Intern** <br />

+• Constructed an interactive R-Shiny web app for visualizing Volcker metrics data.
+This web app is used by Federal Reserve analysts to supervise the trading activity of systematically important banking entities.
+• Presented a R-Shiny case study to the Policy Analytics group of the Division of Supervision and Regulation.
+This presentation was instrumental in showcasing the benefits and downfalls of using R-Shiny.
+• Used causal graph methods on firm liquidity data in order to create network visualizations and summary measures.
+The analysis and visualizations provided Federal Reserve Economists insight into relationships between institutions supervised by the Federal Reserve.

 <div style="overflow: hidden;">
 <p style="float: left; margin:0;"><i>Jackson National Life Insurance Company</i></p>